TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset

-For each English channel in the TGDataset, we label the links it contains according to the categorization of MBFC.
-Then, we assign to the channel the label that appears most frequently among its categorized links.
-In this way, we are able to classify 9,045 channels out of 19,768: the remaining channels did not share news or had outlet sources not present in MBFC.
-Aggregating the channels of the left area (Left-Center, Left, Extreme Left) and those of the right area (Extreme Right, Right, Right-Center), we get that the number of channels is mostly balanced, with 4,491 channels sharing right-leaning news and 3,900 left-leaning news.
-Nonetheless, it is worth noting that we find 2,748 channels spreading news related to the extreme right and no channel on the extreme left.
-Looking at the channels of the four topics that contain the most categorized channels (World news, US news, Religion, and Covid), we find that the World news topic is the one most biased towards the left (associated with more than 60\% of the outlets).
-Concerning the channels belonging to the Religion topic, they are almost divided equally between left and right.
+For each English channel in the TGDataset, we label the links it contains according to the Media Bias/Fact Check (MBFC) categorization.
+We then assigned each channel the most frequently chosen label among its categorized links.
+This approach classifies 9,045 channels out of 19,768; the remaining channels did not share news or contain sources not present in MBFC.
+Upon aggregating channels into left-leaning (Left-Center, Left, Extreme Left) and right-leaning (Extreme Right, Right, Right-Center) groups, we found a nearly balanced distribution: 4,491 channels shared right-leaning news, and 3,900 shared left-leaning news.
+However, 2,748 channels were identified as spreading extreme right content, while none were found to be spreading extreme left content.
+Among the top four topics with the most categorized channels (World News, US News, Religion, and Covid), World News is the most left-leaning, with over 60\% of the channels associated with left-leaning outlets.
+Channels on the topic of Religion were almost evenly split between left and right.